 Mr. Hanks, B.Comm (Honors) with a major in Finance, has been a self-employed consultant from 2017 to date.
-Mr. Hanks is currently a director of Freegold Ventures Limited.
-He has held a number of management and senior management roles throughout his more that 25 years in the Financial Services Industry.
-He has extensive experience in commercial and industrial lending and was Senior Manager, Commercial Services at Integris Credit Union until March 2018.
-He has held several nonprofit board positions and currently providing consulting services in the areas of Human Resources and Finance to corporations in northern BC.
+Mr. Hanks has held a number of management and senior management roles throughout his more than 25 years in the Financial Services Industry and has extensive experience in commercial and industrial lending.
+He is also a past director of Freegold Ventures Limited.

 The Audit Committee meets at least quarterly and holds special meetings as circumstances require.
-The Audit Committee held four meetings for the fiscal year ended September 30, 2022.
+The Audit Committee held four meetings for the fiscal year ended September 30, 2023.